-Pre-certification approvals apply only to services which have been approved in the pre-certification process and only as described in the approval.
+A pre-admission certification applies only to services which have been approved in the pre-certification process and only as described in the approval.
 Such approval does not apply to any other services.
-Payment or authorization of such a service does not require or apply to payment of claims at a later date regardless of whether such later claims have the same, similar or related diagnoses.
+Authorization of such a service, or payment of benefits for an authorized service, does not mean that claims at a later date will be authorized or paid, regardless of whether such later claims have the same, similar or related diagnoses.